22nd Dáil: Composition of the 22nd Dáil

+Fine Gael and the Labour Party formed the 17th government of Ireland with Garrett FitzGerald as Taoiseach.
+The government was a minority government and relied on the support of independents.

 Graphical representation

 This is a graphical comparison of party strengths in the 22nd Dáil from June 1981.
 This was not the official seating plan.

 Ceann Comhairle

 On the meeting of the Dáil, John O'Connell (Ind) was proposed by Peter Barry (FG) and seconded by James Tully (Lab) for the position of Ceann Comhairle.
 He was elected without a vote.

 TDs by constituency

 The list of the 166 TDs elected is given in alphabetical order by Dáil constituency.

 Changes

 On 21 October 1981, a motion to move the writ for the vacancy in Cavan–Monaghan was rejected on a vote of 78 to 80.
 On 26 January 1982, a second motion in the same terms was defeated on a vote of 78 to 81.
-The Dáil was dissolved on the following day.
+The Dáil was dissolved on the following day following the defeat of the budget.